hollylessthan/AgenticAnalytics/docs/ARCHITECTURE.md

 ## Agent Orchestrator

-The **Agent Orchestrator** (`src/agents/orchestrator.py`) is the heart of Data Copilot.
+The **Agent Orchestrator** (`src/agents/orchestrator.py`) is the core of Agentic Analytics.
 It coordinates specialized agents using a state machine pattern with LangGraph.

 ### Orchestrator Flow